 The configuration in the account preferences for each of your email accounts will override similar settings in the preferences described above.
 Clickand select in the left pane for the account to see these settings.
 This section includes the ability to enable addressbooks which will be used as a whitelist.
 If the sender of a message is a contact in an addressbook that has been enabled for whitelist, then that message will not be marked as junk.

 Tell Thunderbird what is junk

-In order for this filter to be effective, you must train it to recognize the messages that you consider to be junk.
-To train the filter, simply mark messages as junk.
+In order for this filter to be effective, you must train it to recognize the messages that you consider to be junk and the messages that you consider to be not junk.
+So you will want to mark messages as junk, not delete them.

-You can mark messages as junk in the message list by clicking in the "junk" column in the message list:
+You can mark messages as junk by clicking in the "junk" column in the message list:

 You can also mark messages as junk in the message pane by clicking thebutton on the message header: